SteveSmith16384/OverblownGame/README.md

 ## Map Editor
-The map editor is still in development.
+The map editor is still in development, and will only work properly by running the game from source (so the data files can be written back).
 The map editor will always edit the file "core/assets/maps/map_editor.json", so rename whatever map file you want to edit to that name.

-To edit the texures used, manually edit the map json file.
+To edit the available texures, manually edit the map json file.

 ### Map Editor Controls
 * 1 - Save map